Oxalis pes-caprae: Description

 The Oxalis pes-caprae flower is actinomorphic, with a calyx composed of five free or slightly fused sepals, a sympetalous corolla composed of five fused petals, an androecium composed of ten free stamens in two ranks, and a compound pistil.
 Native populations in South Africa are heterostylous, flowers of long-styled plants have a stigma held above the two ranks of stamens, mid-styled plants have the stigma in between the two ranks of stamens and short-styled plants have a stigma below both ranks of stamen.
 In the non-native range the plants largely reproduce vegetatively and many populations have only one style length and the plants never produce seed.

 Like most African Oxalis species, it produces adventitious subterranean propagules.
 These take the form of true bulbs in botanical terms, which is unusual among dicotyledons.
-In fact, Oxalis pes-caprae produces small bulbs copiously, whereas most other African species produce fewer, larger bulbs.
-New world Oxalis, such as Oxalis corniculata, apparently do not generally produce bulbs.
+O. pes-caprae produces small bulbs copiously, whereas most other African species produce fewer, larger bulbs.